bradyab/romeo_ai_webapp/README.md

 - Simply press "submit" on the webpage to use the default facebook credentials.
 Follow the instructions on the site if you want to integrate your own tinder account.

 # Notes
-- The default facebook credentials are set using the instructions on the webpage, then setting that string as the placeholder for the textbox in `templates/form.html` so you don't have to ctrl-v it in every time.
+- The demo facebook credentials are set using the instructions on the webpage, then setting that string as the placeholder for the textbox in `templates/form.html` so you don't have to ctrl-v it in every time.
 The facebook credentials appear to be valid for more than 24 hours.
 - the repl will crash with inline matplotlib plots.
 When this happens, use the shell cmd `pkill init` to forcefully restart the repl.
 Prevent this with `import matplotlib;
 matplotlib.use('Agg')`
 - make a tinder account with a fake facebook acct, add some photos and a bio, and start swiping/sending messages so you have some data to play with and you can get to know your user